Viral ‘Corn Kid' Is Now the ‘Corn-bassador' of South Dakota - NewsBreak

 New Hampshire and Rhode Island are holding primary elections Tuesday, with contests to select candidates for governor, U.S. Senate and the U.S. House.
 Because of their late primaries, the winners of Tuesday’s races will have a mere eight weeks to win over voters ahead of the Nov.
 8 general election.

-Severe thunderstorm warnings were in effect Tuesday in New England, but they have since expired.
-Earlier, a flash flood warning was issued in parts of southeastern Massachusetts and Rhode Island as torrential rain moved into the area.
-An advancing warm front is triggering showers and thunderstorms and New England.
-The...
+A flash flood warning was in place in parts of southeastern Massachusetts and Rhode Island at one point Tuesday as torrential rain moves into the area.
+See the latest weather alerts here.
+An NBC10 Boston First Alert has been issued for fog Tuesday morning, then rain and thunderstorms for the...

 Comments / 0